Four face death for 'cold-blooded' murder of Delhi gang rape victim

 NEW DELHI Four men were convicted on Tuesday of the "cold-blooded" murder of a woman who was raped and tortured on a bus in New Delhi, a crime that shook India and forced the country to confront sexual violence in a society undergoing wrenching change.

-The minimum sentence the men could get is life imprisonment, two defence lawyers said.
+The minimum sentence the men could get is life imprisonment, two defense lawyers said.

 "She has got justice today.
 We are very happy," said the father of the 23-year-old trainee physiotherapist who was attacked on December 16.
 "We are very confident that all of them will be hanged."